amgoncalves/sassy-twitter/README.md

 ## Interesting Engineering

-We noticed that the communication cost between microservices is much larger than the one between two dynos in the same server.
+We noticed that the communication cost between microservices is much larger than the communication cost between two dynos in the same server.
 In other words,  an HTTP call (a hop) between two servers at different locations would cost more time than working in the same server.

-So we have a web dyno which receives HTTP traffic from the routers and a worker dyno used for background jobs.
+So we implemented a web dyno which receives HTTP traffic from the routers and a worker dyno used for background jobs.
 (Note that one web dyno and one worker dyno is the maximum dynos we get without paying)

 To make a response to a client faster, we only update the data in redis when necessary and put the job of mongodb update into a queue (using Sidekiq) and reply to the client.
 Asynchronously, the worker dyno fetches a job from the queue and update the mongodb as a background job.